Distinguishing Paid and Unpaid Volunteers

 There are at least two key issues that arise when volunteers receive payment or benefits from the nonprofit organizations they serve.
 The first issue is whether the payments or benefits are taxable compensation.
 The second issue is whether payments to a volunteer jeopardize the worker’s volunteer status.

 When determining if a volunteer should be paid, it’s important to look critically at the work they are doing.
 Does the work itself fit into what you would consider to be a consistent role, so the one you would pay a salary or hourly wage?
 Is the role long-term and consistent, and again, one you feel should be paid for every time the work is completed?

 If the job does constitute a paid role:

 Pay the volunteers as an employee

-Put the volunteers on payroll
+Put the volunteers on the payroll

-Apply them employee-style benefits
+Apply for employee-style benefits

 In many cases, volunteer work is short-term and satisfies the desires and motivations of the volunteer.
 As a result, many short-term jobs simply aren’t eligible for being considered for hire.
 Showing the volunteer that you appreciate their time and efforts in your organization can play a key role in keeping the volunteer happy and willing.